jsa-aerial/hanami/README.md

 In addition to 'standard tabs', those described above, the tab system may be extended with 'extension tabs'.
 The defining characteristic of such tabs is that they have an extra field: `[:opts :extfn]`.
 The value of this field must be a [Reagent form](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md) function.
 Typically it will be a **form-2** and will implement the body of the tab.
 This functionality is seamlessly integrated with standard tabs and will be implicitly invoked when the tab is selected.

 Extension tabs are intended to be built and added on the client side. [add-tab](#tab-system) can be used to manually add such tabs, and the [:app-init user-msg](#connection) is a convenient place to perform this action (as part of any other application initialization). **NOTE** in [client only](#client-only-apps) you can explicitly fire this message as part of on page load code start.

+### Incremental bodies

+As of version 0.9.0, there is support for _incrementally_ adding to a tab's [content area](#framework-topology-graphic), which is also known as it's _body_.
+Previously the only way to effect a change on a standard (non extention) tab's body was to perform a full update on it via [update-tabs](#tab-system) or more directly via [vis-list](#tab-system).
+Both of these required the full list of specifications to be rendered.
+There are applications where this is simply too restrictive.
+You may want to simply insert a [picture frame](#picture-frames) at a given point in a page.
+Or simply extend it, without needing to manage the entire sequence of specifications.
+There are now two new client core functions [add-to-tab-body](#tab-system) and [remove-from-tab-body](#tab-system) which can adjust the content of a tab at the granularity of picture frames.

+### Wrapping functions

+As of version 0.9.0 there is now support for per tab user _wrapping functions_.
+This supports custom layout encompassing or encasing the tab's fully structured grid layout of the tab's sequence of specifications.
+Wrapping functions are configured by means of the `:wrapfn` key/value pair specifiable in the [tab's options](#meta-data-and-the-userdata-key).
+This provides a level of customization that is in between fully custom [extension tabs](#extension-tabs) and standard tabs.
+Wrapping functions must accept one argument, `gridhc`, which is the fully computed hiccup for the grid layout of the tab, and return a hiccup/re-com element which includes the `gridhc` element somewhere inside it (directly or in some child).
+The result will then be rendered in the tab's content area.

 ## Sessions